 Productized is the advanced model.
 Rather than custom-scoping every engagement, you develop a specific workflow package for a specific vertical – invoice processing for freight brokers, onboarding automation for staffing agencies, lead enrichment for commercial real estate – and sell the same build with minor customization to multiple clients.
 Margins improve with each iteration because delivery cost drops while the price holds.
 Productized pricing typically runs $800–$2,000/month per client, with 15–25 clients per delivery hire at steady state.

-What Drives the Revenue Range
+What the Agency Revenue Range Tells Buyers

 At the low end ($5K–$15K/month): One person, general-purpose work, project-dependent income.
 Variable month to month.
 Enough to validate the model and build case studies, not a stable business yet.